Yuebai0724/CSE6242_CooNet/front-end/API document.md

 ## Description

-Get ingredients with highest prediction ratings.
+Get ingredients edges list that contains selected nodes and nodes with highest prediction ratings

 It will be used to create ingredients network graph